F0903/slang/README.md

-# Cahlang
+# Slang

-An interpreter for a joke programming language made for educational purposes.
+A simple interpreter for a custom scripting language called Slang (simple-language).